Find Out If You’re Registered And Where To Vote!

 Assistance Available for People with Disabilities:

-Assistance is available for voters with a disability, or a voters who is unable to read or write.
+Assistance is available for voters with a disability, or for voters unable to read or write.
 A Guide to Resources Available for Disabled Voters is available for download from the Office of the Secretary of State.

 Each polling place has an Access Station that is equipped with audio voting instructions, has larger print, and can accommodate tactile switches and sip-and-puff devices so voters may vote privately and independently.